compomics/ms2pip/README.md

 that there is an N-terminal modification `Ace`, and that there is a C-terminal modification `Glyloss`.

+In the `conversion_tools` folder, we provide a host of Python scripts to convert common search engine output files to a PEPREC file.

 The predictions are saved in a `.csv` file with the name `<peptide_file>_predictions.csv`.
 If you want the output to be in the form of an `.mgf` file, replace the variable `mgf` in line 716 of `ms2pipC.py`.

-### MS2PIP models
+### MS²PIP models
-Currently the following models are supported in MS2PIP:
+Currently the following models are supported in MS²PIP:
 `HCD`, `CID`, `TTOF5600`, `TMT`, `iTRAQ`, `iTRAQphospho`, `HCDch2` and `CIDch2`.
 The last two "ch2" models also include predictions for doubly charged fragment ions (b++ and y++), next to the predictions for singly charged b- and y-ions.

-If you use MS2PIP for your research, always mention the MS2PIP-version (see releases page) and model-version (see table below) you used.
+If you use MS²PIP for your research, always mention the MS²PIP-version (see releases page) and model-version (see table below) you used.

+#### Models, version numbers, and the train and test datasets used to create each model
 Model | Current version | Train-test dataset (unique peptides) | Evaluation dataset (unique peptides) | Median Pearson correlation on evaluation dataset
 -|-|-|-|-
 HCD | v20190107 | [MassIVE-KB](https://doi.org/10.1016/j.cels.2018.08.004) (1 623 712) | [PXD008034](https://doi.org/10.1016/j.jprot.2017.12.006) (35 269) | 0.903786